SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Method

 \subsection{Sampling of Lighting Conditions}

-To simulate different indoor lighting conditions, we resample $L$ spherical light sources between $L_{lower}$ to $L_{upper}$ for each viewpoint (Figure \ref{lighting}).
-By default, we set $L_{lower}$ and $L_{upper}$ to be 0 and 2, respectively.
-To position $L$ spherical light sources for a viewpoint, we adopt a similar approach to the camera viewpoint sampling method discussed in Section \ref{sec:sample_camera_viewpoint}.
-In contrast to the approach by Back \etal. in \cite{back2022unseen}, we use spherical light sources that emit light in all directions.
-Furthermore, we uniformly sample light source temperatures between 2,000 K to 6,500 K. The default light intensity of each light source is uniformly sampled between 100 lx to 20,000 lx, and the default light intensity of ceiling lights in the scene is also sampled uniformly between 100 lx to 2,000 lx.
-To achieve diverse indoor lighting conditions for tabletop scenes, users have the flexibility to adjust the number of spherical light sources, as well as their intensities and temperatures.
+To simulate various indoor lighting conditions for each viewpoint, we resample $L$ spherical light sources using a method similar to Section \ref{sec:sample_camera_viewpoint}.
+Please refer to Section \ref{supp_sec:sample_lighting} in our supplementary materials for more details.
+In contrast to Back \textit{et al.}'s \cite{back2022unseen} approach of using point light sources, we use spherical light sources emitting light in all directions to mimic light bulbs.
+Furthermore, we uniformly sample the temperatures and intensity of the light sources.
+Users can customize the number of spherical light sources, as well as their intensities and temperatures.

-Similar to the sampling method for the camera viewpoint coordinates, we have designed a feature that samples the lower and upper radii bounds for the light sources based on the camera hemisphere's upper bound radius, $r_{view\_upper}$.
-The sampled lower and upper bound radii constraints for the lighting hemisphere $r_{light\_lower}$ and $r_{light\_upper}$ are as follows: